cameronsutter/mern-starter/README.md

 1. Using docker sounded like a good idea at first, but it turned out to make my cycle time between tries like almost 3-5 minutes ... ouch.
 I could have looked into why the webpack watcher wasn't working, but instead of going down that rabbit hole like i would have for a production app, I opted to focus on functionality.
 In retrospect, that may have been a bad choice.
 1. There's no security/authentication ... there's no way that would fly in production
 1. error handling is very minimal ... that would be improved for production
+1. At the last minute something wasn't working with the jwt tokens so i had to comment them out and use a hard-coded token ... definitely not ok for production